 The question that volunteers and staff of Aware get asked most frequently is: What can I do to help the person I care about to feel better?

-Reviewing what I have already done to help
+Reviewing what I have already tried

 Download and print this tool to look at actions you have already taken and decide whether or not they are helpful.